 As with shopping for any loan, you’ll want to consider the debt consolidation loan rates and terms before taking out the loan.

-RISE’s installment loans and lines of credit are an expensive form of credit and may not be the best debt consolidation loan for every borrower.
+RISE’s installment loans are an expensive form of credit and may not be the best debt consolidation loan for every borrower.
 However, you may qualify for a lower rate than you’re paying on an auto title loan or payday loans – and a low monthly payment that lets you break the payday loan cycle.
-Plus, RISE reports your payments to at least one of the national consumer credit bureaus, which could help you build good credit history and increase your credit scores.
+Plus, RISE reports your payments to at least two of the national consumer credit bureaus, which could help you build good credit history.